fullPage.js Best Alternatives

 • It’s basically CSS scroll snap with extra features, so if CSS scroll snap is enough for you, this might be a good candidate.

-• Provides wrappers for jQuery, Vue and React.
+• It provides wrappers for jQuery, Vue, and React.

 Cons